rehab-saud/Parkinson-s_disease_prediction/README.md

 ## Getting Started
 To run this project, intall it locally using git bash:
 1. Clone this repo (for help see this [tutorial](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)).
+2. Open the project in Jupyter notebook.
+3. Run the project.